Search: diabetes

 8 Signs Your Child May Have Type 1 Diabetes

-About 200,000 children in the United States have type 1 diabetes, an autoimmune disease that occurs when a person’s pancreas stops producing insulin, the hormone that controls blood-sugar levels.
-With early diagnosis and treatment of type 1 diabetes, children can stay out of the hospital, but a late diagnosis can lead to a life-threatening illness…
+This article was published on July 27, 2020; statistical information was updated on November 6, 2024.
+More than 300,000 children and teens in the United States have type 1 diabetes, an autoimmune disease that occurs when a person’s pancreas stops producing insulin, the hormone that controls blood-sugar levels.
+With early diagnosis and treatment of type…

 Children's Health, Juvenile Diabetes